atashpulatov/data-api-demo/README.md

 - Running tests
 - Run tests remotely on Windows Desktop
 - Run tests using existing session
+- Adding a new test
+- Adding a new Page
 - Developer environment
 - TODO